DeepSpectrum/DeepSpectrum/README.md

 ## Configuration
 Apart from the commandline options, the feature extractor is configured via a configuration file.
 This file specifies 4 things:

-1. The directory of your caffe CNN model.
-This directory should contain the model specification (a file that ends with *deploy.prototxt*) and weights (a larger file that ends with *.caffemodel*)
-2. The ids of the devices used for computation.
+1. The ids of the devices used for computation.
 In a multi GPU system, multiple IDs can be specified separated by commas.
-3. Whether you would like to use your GPU for computation (recommended).
+2. Whether you would like to use your GPU for computation (recommended).
-4. The width and height of the spectrograms plotted during the feature extraction in pixels.
+3. The width and height of the spectrograms plotted during the feature extraction in pixels.
 Specify only one integer here, as the plots used by the system have equal height and width.
 This parameter heavily impacts performance: if set to the input dimensions of your CNN (look at your *.prototxt for this) the speed of the feature extraction can be nearly doubled as the spectrogram plots don't have to be rescaled.
+4. The directories of your caffe CNN models.
+These directory should contain the model specification (a file that ends with *deploy.prototxt*) and weights (a larger file that ends with *.caffemodel*) and can be specified after keys that are then accessible from the comanndline.

 `[main]
-caffe_model_directory = ~/caffe-master/models/bvlc_alexnet
 device_ids = 0,1
 gpu = 1
-size = 227`
+size = 227

+[net]
+alexnet = ~/caffe-master/models/bvlc_alexnet
+googlenet = ~/caffe-master/models/bvlc_alexnet`

 ## Usage